Backup Repositories with Rotated Drives

 Backup repositories with rotated drives have the following limitations:

-- You cannot store archive full backups (GFS backups) created with backup copy jobs on backup repositories with rotated drives.
+- You cannot store archive full backups (GFS backups) created with backup jobs or backup copy jobs in backup repositories with rotated drives.

-- You cannot store per-VM backup files on backup repositories with rotated drives.
+- You cannot store per-VM backup files in backup repositories with rotated drives.

 - You cannot rescan backup repositories with rotated drives.

 - Scale-out backup repositories do not support rotated drives.
 If you enable the This repository is backed by rotated hard drives setting on an extent, Veeam Backup & Replication will ignore this setting and will work with such repository as with a standard extent.